Guillermo Ford: Attempted assassination

-After a rally in support of Endara and Ford, members of the Dignity Battalions, armed with guns, pipes, and wooden planks, attacked Ford and his entourage.
-A photo of the attack on Ford by a member of the Dignity Battalions appeared on the cover of Time magazine, Newsweek, and U.S. News.
+After a rally in support of Endara and Ford, members of the Dignity Battalions, armed with guns, pipes, and wooden planks, brutally attacked Ford and his entourage.
+A photo of the assault on Ford by a member of the Dignity Battalions appeared on the cover of Time magazine, Newsweek, and U.S. News.
 The iconic photo by Ron Haviv (of AFP), of Ford in his white guayabera shirt splattered bright red with blood became one of the most famous images of 1989.
-United States president George H. W. Bush referred to the Dignity Battalions as "doberman thugs" in a press conference that he held on 13 May 1989.
+The attack was widely described as an "assassination attempt" carried out on the orders of General Noriega.
+United States president George H. W. Bush referred to the Dignity Battalions as "doberman thugs" in a press conference on 13 May 1989.